Arrow functions were introduced in PHP 7.4. They offer a clean way to write simple operations, such as calculations, filters, or maps.

 550

-In a regular function, the use
+In the first function, you see the use

+The arrow function does not create its own scope.
+It reuses the one from where it was created.
 The arrow functions only allow one expression.
 No blocks, no extra lines.

 Examples